 What has moved the GOP's numbers upward so swiftly?

-A big factor was Bush's ascending movement in his job-approval polls to 42 percent, according to Gallup.
-That's still way below his presidency's highs, but the steady summer climb out of the 30s to 40 percent and, more recently, to 42 percent shows he has halted his downward spiral, especially among Republicans who are beginning to come back home as Bush sharpens the issues in the war on terrorism that divide the two parties.
+A big factor was Bush's upward movement in his job-approval polls to 42 percent, according to Gallup.
+That's still way below his presidency's highs, but the steady summer climb out of the 30s to 40 and, more recently, to 42 percent shows he has halted his downward spiral, especially among Republicans who are beginning to come back home as Bush sharpens the issues in the war on terrorism that divide the two parties.